Crushing the Myth of Late-Stage Capitalism

 Late-stage capitalism smuggles in two glaring logical fallacies.
 It implies that capitalism has some known, predefined quantity of stages, and that it’s possible to know which stage we are currently in.

 How would we know how many stages to predict?
 It would be like trying to say how long a poem will be having never heard it before.
+How would we know if there are “stages” at all?

 In the same way, how would people alive today possibly know what stage of capitalism we are in?

 It is possible to point out valid problems with capitalism, and theorize how they might lead to capitalism’s downfall.
 But there is no way of knowing if these problems are characteristic of an early, mid, or late stage.
-Nor can anyone know if we are about to solve these problems, or if they are relatively minor in comparison to future problems 1000 years from now, which could be many times worse.
+Nor can anyone know if we are about to solve these problems, or if they are relatively minor in comparison to future problems 1000 years from now, which could in principle be many times worse.

 Critics of capitalism might guess that we are presently in a late stage, and it’s possible they are correct.
 But only in the sense that any random guess not prohibited by the laws of physics could be correct.